harness/developer-hub/docs/software-engineering-insights/sei-profiles/investment-profile.md

 sidebar_position: 10
 ---

-This topic describes the settings available for Investment profiles, which you can use to understand where engineers are allocating their time through [alignment metrics](../sei-metrics-and-insights/alignment-metrics.md).
+Investment profiles help you understand where engineers are allocating their time through [alignment metrics](../sei-metrics-and-insights/alignment-metrics.md).

 To create or edit Investment profiles: